arunbaby0/arunbaby.com/_pages/contact.md

 ---

 The best way to start?
 Just send an email.
 Tell me what's on your mind, what you're working on, or what you want to discuss.
-I'm pretty easy to reach—just make it clear, direct, and human.
+I'm pretty easy to reach, just make it clear, direct, and human.